sam-binder/cs320-pkg/readme.md

-Authors: Walter Schaertl, Sam Binder, Lyan Ye
-Steps to running the Database
+Authors: Walter Schaertl, Sam Binder, Lyan Ye, Kevin Becker Steps to running the Database

 During presentation, connections to the database will be over TCP, to allow